By Tarjei “TJ” Myklebust, Karl Appleton and Kevin Scherm, NOV

 US industry trends

-IHS Markit is the primary source for the global offshore fleet, while Enverus provided the source material for the US and Canadian onshore fleets.
-Information for the international land fleet came from NOV analysis of data from Baker Hughes and Spears and Associates.
+IHS Markit is the primary source for the global offshore fleet while Enverus provided the source material for the US and Canadian onshore fleets.
+Information for the international land fleet was found using both Baker Hughes data and Spears information collected and analyzed by NOV personnel.